-Early San Diego architects such as Richard Requa, Irving Gill, William Sterling Hebbard, Clifford May, Emmor Brooke Weaver, Edgar Ulrich and William Templeton Johnson have made an everlasting impression on our city.
+Early San Diego architects such as Richard Requa, Irving Gill, William Sterling Hebbard, Cliff May, Emmor Brooke Weaver, Edgar Ulrich and William Templeton Johnson have made an everlasting impression on our city.
 The George Marston House (now maintained by SOHO) in Balboa Park is the most famous project of Hebbard and Gill.
 Thomas Shepherd focused his efforts primarily in La Jolla.
 Another generation of architects graced the San Diego scene and includes such names as Henry Hester, Lloyd Ruocco, Homer Delawie, Russell Forester, Frank Hope, Richard Neutra, and John Lloyd Wright.

 There are many local experts who can assist in determining whether or not your home might be eligible for historic landmark status.
 An application must be submitted to the City of San Diego’s Historical Resource Board.
 To assist in the ongoing maintenance and renovation that older homes require, homeowners who have achieved the historic landmark status for their property apply for property tax relief through the Mills Act.
 This reduction in property taxes is designed to assist the homeowner in budgeting for the more costly repairs that an older home might require, such as a foundation repair or a fireplace restoration.

 Mills Act examples: